This section contains answers to some of the questions most frequently asked about CIM.

 There are two possible forms of support:

-CIM finds and places experts and managers with extensive professional experience from Germany and elsewhere in Europe in key positions in the field of development.Find a European expert now!
+CIM finds and places experts and managers with extensive professional experience from Germany and the EU in key positions in the field of development.Find an expert from the EU now!

 We also find and place graduates and experts from Asia, Africa, the Balkans, Eastern Europe, the Middle East and Latin America who have studied or worked in Germany and can also communicate in your local language and have knowledge of the country.Find an expert now!